Media Fact Sheet

 September through May (closed June-August)

 The Willows Historic Palm Springs Inn is located on West Tahquitz Canyon Way just one block south of famous Palm Canyon Drive.
-Within easy walking distance are a plethora of casual-to-elegant restaurants, shops and boutiques, wine bars, lively night spots and even Vegas-style casino action.
+Within easy walking distance are a plethora of casual-to-elegant restaurants, shops and boutiques, wine bars, lively night spots and casino.

 A classic and romantic Mediterranean villa built solidly into the bedrock of the great mountain rising majestically behind it, The Willows was designed by the talented and highly-regarded Los Angeles architect William J. Dodd of the venerable firm of Dodd & Richards.
 Completed in 1925, The Willows instantly became one of the village’s most notable landmarks; gracefully complimenting, rather than competing with the stark majesty of its foothill setting.
 Dodd masterfully sited the villa to take full advantage of the enchanting vistas before it; ringing The Willows with expansive and inviting terraces where one could soak in both the sun and the views beyond.
 Inside, only the finest finishes were used including rich mahogany woodwork; colorful Spanish tiles, some several hundred years old; gracefully turned ironwork and hand chiseled limestone.
 Today, The Willows remains a treasure house of irreplaceable craftsmanship of a bygone era.